 Background to the Forest Flute Choir

-The Forest Flute Choir (FFC) was set up nearly a decade ago by local teacher and flautist, Fiona Crawley who identified a need for local flute players to have a creative outlet.
+The Forest Flute Choir (FFC) was set up over a decade ago by local teacher and flautist, Fiona Crawley who identified a need for local flute players to have a creative outlet.
 The Forest of Dean has always been renowned for its distinguished musical heritage, in particular for its high standard of singing and silver band playing, but there were and still are plenty of other musicians out there who are keen to find a group to play with.

 It was always a constitutional rule that FFC would try its very hardest to be totally non-elitist and encourage everyone to come along, regardless of age, experience or ability.
 There are no auditions to join and people drop in and out of the group according to their own priorities.
 We have a constant core of about 30 players and we play about 3 concerts per year, raising monies for local charities or deserving causes.
 We rehearse bi-monthly on Sunday afternoons during term times.
 Our repertoire is highly eclectic – anything goes here – film scores, TV tunes, standard classical repertoire, Jazz and much, much more.
 We try hard to please everyone – it’s not always possible, but we do our best!